New Grant Funding for Restaurants in April 2023

 A safety-net for crew members

-Free services and resources
+Free support services

 What do grants cover?

 Kitchens and crews keep restaurants running – let’s make them more resilient!

 In 2022, the Resilience Fund is investing in the two things that keep a restaurant running—kitchens and crews.
 Grants are awarded to restaurants for kitchen equipment upgrades or retention bonuses.